w3c/wai-curricula/stories.md

   * Raising awareness of diverse types of disabilities and related accessibility needs
   * Gainning an understanding of how this particular personas are using the web.
   * Interpreting the needs of such personas when it comes to their usage of web technologies.
-  * Responding in a fast an efficient manner to the possible demands of people with disabilities that fall under their field of action.   * Understanding the most common barriers and issues that people with disabilities face when navigating the web.
+  * Responding in a fast an efficient manner to the possible demands of people with disabilities that fall under their field of action.
+  * Understanding the most common barriers and issues that people with disabilities face when navigating the web.

 Aproximate duration: 1 hour.
 ### Teaching outline
   * Stories of people with disabilities - Bring actual people with disabilities and let them explain themselves showing the audience the technologies they use in a daily basis.
 If bringing people is not possible, try to use videos as much as you can, since they will help to raise engagement and awareness among learners.
-Focus specifically in the following areas of interest, since they will serve you to introduce and prepare the audience for the next units in this module:
+Focus specifically in the following areas of interest, since they will serve you to introduce and prepare the audience for the next subunits in this module:
     * Different ways of perception (people who are not able to perceive colour, images, media content.
     * Different ways of interacting with technology (input and output methods): people who do not use the mouse, the keyboard
   * Diverse abilities - Try to reflect the fact that people with disabilities are not homogeneous and that there is a wide range of different scenarios to address.
 Some of the most important ones are the following:
     * Auditory
     * Cognitive